mykelalvis/FT/Traveller/WORKING/Mongoose/Castrobancla.md

 Settlers are ubiquitous across Amarja.
 Most of the alien nomadic tribes which cross the Great Amarjan are Settlers.

-Settlers appear to be at least half a metre taller then humans; and their appearance outside their species is unknown to outsiders, since they never  leave the confines of their all-encasing stillsuits outside of their homes.
+Settlers appear to be at least half a meter taller then humans; and their appearance outside their species is unknown to outsiders, since they never  leave the confines of their all-encasing stillsuits outside of their homes.

 Settlers are intimately tied to their home planet.
 If a Settler is ever taken out to orbit, they sicken and die within 1D hours.
 All the Settlers in the universe live on the planet Amarja.